TheMannu/AWS-Learning-Days/Day-01/project.md

 On the EC2 Management Console, in the left navigation pane, choose Instances.

-The  check box next to Web Server should already be selected.
+The  check box next to youb Server should already be selected.

 At the top of the page, select the Instance state  dropdown menu, and choose Stop instance.